Download the Press Kit (PDF).

 - Navigating ADHD – A Parent Education Support Group: Parent education support groups are designed to guide families through any frustration or sense of isolation they may be experiencing.
 Participants gain support from others with similar experiences, while participating in an interactive, educational workshop.

-- Multimodal Approach – Clients work with both Tracey and Holly and get both art therapy and academic coaching while parents receive training and support.
+- Multimodal Approach – Clients work with both Tracey and Holly and get both art therapy and executive functioning coaching while parents receive training and support.

 - One-on-One Sessions: Academic, ADHD, Executive Functioning, Life Skill Coaching and Art Therapy sessions are for families as well as anyone diagnosed with ADHD.